MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/create-avatar-spawn-and-teleport-points.md

 ## Travel Point and Travel Point Group

-*Travel Point* is a component in the Mesh Toolkit that can be used to define where to place an avatar when first joining an event and also to transport avatars during their experience using Visual Scripting.
+*Travel Point* is a component in the Mesh toolkit that can be used to define where to place an avatar when first joining an event and also to transport avatars during their experience using Visual Scripting.

 If a travel point isn't present in an Environment, and there's a floor at the origin, the avatar will be grounded on the floor when spawned.
 If no floor is present near the origin, the avatar will spawn above the origin and fall for a little while and then respawn in a loop.